Mazhar al-Wais: Role in the Syrian Civil War

 Al-Wais was released in April 2013, nearly two years after an amnesty in May 2011 that freed many Islamist prisoners.
 Following his release, he became the head of the Sharia Authority in Eastern Syria, which was reorganized after the split between Jabhat al-Nusra and the Islamic State (ISIL) in June 2013.
 During his tenure, he expanded the activities of the authority.

 He was also a member of the Shura Council of the Mujahideen in the Eastern Region and served as its official spokesperson.
 Additionally, he was among the founding members of the Shura Council of Scholars in the Levant.

 After the formation of Hay'at Tahrir al-Sham (HTS) on 27 January 2017, al-Wais became a leading religious figure within the group.
 He appeared in a video released by HTS in March 2017, alongside other prominent jurists such as Muslih al-Ulyani, Abdullah al-Muhaysini, and Abu Yusuf al-Hamawi, ahead of battles in Hama Governorate.
 He also held positions in the judiciary of the Syrian Salvation Government, including leading the Supreme Judicial Council.

-In August 2022, media reports suggested that Abu Mohammad al-Julani, the general commander of HTS, had resigned and was replaced by al-Wais.
+In August 2022, media reports suggested that Ahmed al-Sharaa, the general commander of HTS, had resigned and was replaced by al-Wais.
 However, HTS's media office denied these claims.

+Role in Lebanon–Syria Prisoner Transfer (2026)

+In February 2026, Al-Wais signed a judicial cooperation agreement with Lebanon enabling the transfer of convicted inmates to serve their sentences in their country of nationality.
+The agreement provided for the repatriation of approximately 300 Syrian prisoners from Lebanese prisons during its initial phase of implementation.

+Al-Wais stated that the agreement would “boost existing confidence” between the two countries and expressed hope that bilateral relations would progress further.